THE NEVIN LAW FIRM

 A Notable and Highly-Respected Estate Planning Law Firm Helps Families Handle Guardianship Issues in Nashville and Neighboring Counties

-Father and son attorney team provides protection for Tennessee minors through guardianships
+Our legal team provides protection for Tennessee minors through guardianships

-Ensuring that minors are protected and taken care of when they are unable to take care of themselves is of the utmost importance to the father-son attorney team at The Nevin Law Firm.
+Ensuring that minors are protected and taken care of when they are unable to take care of themselves is of the utmost importance to the team at The Nevin Law Firm.
 We have helped citizens across Tennessee establish and maintain guardianships for the benefit of the minor children in their care.
 We appreciate the difficulty of this process but also the reward that comes with knowing a child you care about is protected and provided for.

 What is a guardianship?